DMClVG/Toy/docs/reference_unity.md

 This is the guide for setting up the Toy programming language to run in the Unity game engine.

-This guide was tested in Unity 2019.2.0f1 with Toy version 0.1.0.
+This guide was tested in Unity 2019.2.0f1 with Toy version 0.1.1.

 ## Setup

-Clone or copy/paste the toy code to the Assets directory in a new project.
+Clone or copy/paste the Toy repo to the Assets directory in a new project.
 If you see an error such as this:

 ```
 error CS0656: Missing compiler required member